 If you enjoy medicine, want to help people solve their health problems, and are interested in learning more about the heart, cardiology is a good field for you.

-Cardiologists must possess the following qualities and skills:
+Cardiologists should possess the following qualities and skills:

 Cardiologist Work Environment